-According to U.S News, public institutions raised their prices by 2%, and private schools rose by 3% for the 2018-2019 academic year.
+According to U.S. News & World Report, public institutions raised their prices by 2%, and private schools rose by 3% for the 2018-2019 academic year.
 As prices steadily drift upward, parents and their children have to be creative and strategic in their plan concerning paying for a college education.

 Some costs of attending college are more transparent than others.
 Tuition is often the largest numerical player in this equation and the one that gets the most attention.
 But, there’s more to pay for college than the tuition, such as room and board, food, books, and other supplies.
 Even after factoring in these other costs, there are more stealth costs that creep up once your child begins their program.